-Oriental Poppies offer deep clear red flowers that are the one color Bearded Iris do not have.
+Oriental Poppies offer deep clear red flowers -- the one color Bearded Iris do not have.
 Tall and showy, with similar needs, they are great companions.
-Use white flowering Oriental poppies for a calming effect, red, to pop color, and a peachy salmon colored flower to harmonize.
+Use white flowering Oriental Poppies for a calming effect, red for a pop of color, or peach colored flowers for a soft look.
 They will die back in summer, so plant other perennials in front of them to hide the dying foliage.
 Plant Oriental Poppy Seeds or Perennial Oriental Poppies (plants available seasonally).

-Lupine will help create a lovely wildflower look to your Iris, with their tall, colorful stems of long lasting flowers.
+Lupines will help create a lovely wildflower look to your Iris, with tall, colorful stems of long lasting flowers.
+Lupine are available in both warm and cool colors, with flowers blooming in spring.
 Plant Lupine Seeds or Lupine Plants (plants available seasonally).

-Allium is available in several heights from short to very tall.
-Easy to grow and long lasting pollinator favorites.
-For a formal look, choose Allium of medium height that will hold a formal structure and plant them in a linear or defined way.
-If it’s an informal setting, the tall, wavy Allium make great garden features.
-Plant Allium Bulbs in pink, purple, blue, white, or yellow (bulbs availavle seasonally).
+Alliums give a sculptural element to the garden, and are available in several heights, from short to very tall.
+They are easy to grow and long lasting pollinator favorites.
+For a formal look, choose Allium of medium height, and plant them in a linear or defined way.
+In an informal setting, tall Allium planted throughout a perennial garden make great garden features with a whimsical feel.
+Fall-planted Allium Bulbs are available in pink, blue, white, yellow, or classic purple (bulbs available seasonally).

 The lovely tall wands of Larkspur (Delphinium) are excellent choices to grow with Bearded Iris.
 Shades of purples, blues, pinks, and white offer lovely accompaniment for a late spring display.
 Plant Rocket Larkspur Seeds or Perennial Delphinium (plants available seasonally).

 Baptisia, also known as Indigo, is a great choice in shades of yellows and blues.
 Try yellow Baptisia with white, gold or blue Iris.
-Blue flowering Baptisia is lovely with Beardies in blues and purples or other contrasting colors.
+Blue flowering Baptisia is lovely with Bearded Iris in blues,purples, or other contrasting colors.
 Plant Indigo Seeds or Baptisia Plants (available seasonally).

-Peonies, with dark green foliage and round, almost spherical blossoms that open to a colorful long lasting flower, are an excellent Bearded Iris companion.
-See our selection of Peonies.
+Peonies are one of the most well-known spring blooming perennials.
+With dark green foliage and blossoms that open to a lush, fragrant, and long lasting flower, Peonies are an excellent Bearded Iris companion.
+While slow to establish, these long-lived plants will live for decades in the right conditions.
+See our selection of bareroot Peonies (available seasonally).

-Daylilies are an easy, fun choice if chosen with a matching season of bloom.
+Daylilies are an easy-to-grow choice to pair with Bearded Iris.
+These plants also have long, strappy foliage that help to fill in a garden.
 Some even rebloom along with the Bearded Iris.
-See our current selection of Daylilies.
+See our current selection of Daylilies (available seasonally).

-Salvia will add a colorful border to your Iris garden with its deep, colorful and long lasting flowers.
+Salvia will add a colorful border to your Iris garden with its colorful, and long lasting flowers that attract a parade of pollinators.
+Typically available with dark purple or red flowers.
 In a formal setting, a nice border can be created, if informal, plant them in groups of 3’s or 5’s for a more natural look.
-Plant Salvia, also known as Sage.
+Plant Salvia, also known as Sage (plants available seasonally).

 More Bearded Iris!